shopware5/devdocs/source/designers-guide/snippets/index.md

 As a rule of thumb, all interface texts that will be visible to the end user should be a snippet.
 The main advantage of snippet usage is internationalization.
 If your plugin uses snippets, it will be easy to identify and fix missing translations, making your plugin compatible with Shopware shops aimed at different markets.

 Another advantage is that snippets can be customized by the shop owner.
-Should he have special naming conventions for his shop, he will be able to adapt your plugin to his needs, instead of looking dor an alternative solution.
+Should he have special naming conventions for his shop, he will be able to adapt your plugin to his needs, instead of looking for an alternative solution.

 While snippets are mostly used to translate plain text, they are flexible enough to be used in other scenarios.
 For example, snippets can contain HTML code, including inline CSS (which is, of course, not recommended), giving you and your customers even more customization possibilities.